1908 Oregon Agricultural Aggies football team: November 26: at University of Washington

-Game 8: Multnomah Athletic Club
+December 5: at Multnomah Athletic Club

 The Aggies brought their by now disappointing 1908 campaign to a close with a December 5 game against the Multnomah Athletic Club team from Portland.
 The Aggies went to battle without their captain, Right Halfback Wolff, who was also the best kicker on the team.
 Despite the loss of their star, the game was closely fought, with the game seemingly headed for a 6–6 tie.

 With three minutes remaining to play, OAC had the ball on the Multnomah 35-yard line, but the defense stiffened, resulting in a potential game-winning field goal by Walter Keck.
 The try was short and wide and Multnomah took over.
 OACs defense held and a resulting punt was shanked, netting Multnomah only 15 yards.
 Another attempt was immediately made by Keck, this time successful, and OAC took a 10–6 lead.
 Following the four point field goal Multnomah kicked off to the Aggies but after just one play OAC elected to play a field position game by punting.
 Multnomah's diminutive Quarterback received the kick on the OAC 52-yard line and broke a long return for the winning five-point touchdown, with the Portland squad emerging victorious by a score of 11–10.